Godwin-Ani/Godwin-Ani/README.md

 - 👋 Hi, I’m @Godwin-Ani
-- 👀 I’m interested in Data science and computational biology.
+- 👀 I’m interested in machine learning and computational biology.
-- 🌱 I’m currently learning bioinformatics using Python.
+- 🌱 Python is my fave.
 - 💞️ I’m looking to collaborate on bioinformatics project.
-- 📫 you can reach me at aniigodwinn@gmail.com
+- 📫 you can reach me at godwinzeb@gmail.com

 <!---
 Godwin-Ani/Godwin-Ani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.